 Data-driven decision making and performance metrics

-Gone are the days when businesses could afford to make decisions based on human judgment alone.
+Gone are the days when businesses could afford to make decisions based on human judgement alone.
 Modern businesses run on data and need business intelligence to enable data-driven decision making.
 Business intelligence also delivers performance metrics, which help leaders understand, in real time and historically, what is working and what needs to be changed.
 This makes businesses more agile and responsive to market changes.
-It also helps them capitalize on trends and sudden changes, such as spikes in demand for products based on unexpected events.
+It also helps them capitalise on trends and sudden changes, such as spikes in demand for products based on unexpected events.

-Businesses need BI to help optimize the business and maintain a competitive advantage.
+Businesses need BI to help optimise the business and maintain a competitive advantage.
 Data enables the insights into the company’s performance, but also on a competitor’s performance and trends.
 This helps businesses stay abreast of strategy and make decisions that will guide them to the best way to maintain and increase revenue and to meet customer expectations.

-Business intelligence offers rich data on customer behavior across the buying process, as well as real-time visibility into the supply chain, which helps analysts with forecasting inventory, sales, and trends that impact growth and revenue.
+Business intelligence offers rich data on customer behaviour across the buying process, as well as real-time visibility into the supply chain, which helps analysts with forecasting inventory, sales, and trends that impact growth and revenue.
 It can also help with product development, as BI delivers data on most-used features and customer feedback to iterate development more accurately.